MohamedSelimMaazouz993/.Net/README.md

-## Guide To Execute CRUD App Using .Net as Backend !
+## Guide To Run a CRUD App Using .Net as Server-side !

 1. Download The Projects
 2. Click on ```Ing_IAM.sln```